abhi3700/my_coding_toolkit/mac_for_win.md

 ## Package Manager

-Select [Homebrew](https://brew.sh/) for installing libs, packages, tools.
+Select [Homebrew](https://brew.sh/) for installing libs, packages, tools on macOS.

 > This is like `apt` (frequently used for Linux).